philcockfield/react-object/README.md

 #### Features
-- Color coding pretty printing of objects and primitive values.
+- Color highlighted pretty-printing of objects and primitive values.
-- Expandable to drill into object hierarchy.
+- Expandable to drill into object and array hierarchy.
 - Abbreviates massive objects/arrays to prevent render slow-down.
 - Rich date notation.
 - Rich function notation (with parameter names).